SHARE YOUR SIGHTINGS

 REQUIRED DATA

 This is the most important information related to your sighting.
-We need one or more pictures of the turtles you have seen, in order to be able to identify them to individual level.
-We use pictures of the right and left facial profiles to identify single turtles, plus sometimes we collect pictures of special features (scars, malformations, missing flippers) or the whole carapace that can facilitate the identification.
+We need one or more pictures of the turtles you have seen, in order to identify them at individual level.
+We use pictures of the right and left facial profiles to identify single turtles.
+We may also collect pictures of special features (scars, malformations, missing flippers) or the whole carapace to support identification.
 File types allowed: .jpg, .png, .tiff, .mp4, .mov.
-E-mail address*: Name of the photographer*:

 Who took the pictures you are sharing?
-This information is used to credit the photographer when pictures are shared in social media or used in presentations for educational purposes.
-Date*:
+This information is used to credit the photographer when pictures are shared on social media or used in presentations for educational purposes.

 When was the picture taken?
-This information is used to see if there are differences in marine turtle distribution according to the season.
-Town*:
+This information is used to understand whether there are differences in marine turtle distribution according to the season.

 Where was the picture taken?
-What is the common name of the dive / snorkeling site?
+What is the common name of the dive or snorkeling site?
 This information is used to identify areas important for marine turtles.

 OPTIONAL DATA

-Were you by your own or in excursion with a dive centre?
+Were you on your own or on an excursion with a dive centre?
 Who organized the trip?
-This information will help us promote dive and snorkeling centres that are part of our Turtlewatch – Egypt 2.0 network.
-This information is generally used to acknowledge canters participation in our project in social media.
-Time:
+This information helps us promote dive and snorkeling centres that are part of our TurtleWatch – Egypt 2.0 network and acknowledge their participation on social media.

-What was the time when you first saw the turtle?
-Depth (in meters):
+What time did you first see the turtle?

 At what depth did you see the turtle?
-If you are reporting a turtle seen while snorkelling, you can say if the turtle was at the surface, mid-water or at the bottom.
-Water temperature (in Celsius degrees):
+If you are reporting a turtle seen while snorkeling, you can say whether the turtle was at the surface, mid-water or at the bottom.

-What was the temperature of the water when you saw a turtle?
-This information is used with the information on the date of the sighting to understand how the water temperature impacts the presence / absence of turtles.
-If you were diving and had a diving computer, you will have this information.
-Activity at first sight*:
+What was the water temperature when you saw the turtle?
+This information, combined with the date of the sighting, helps us understand how water temperature impacts turtle presence or absence.
+If you were diving and had a dive computer, you may have this information.

 What was the turtle doing when you first saw it?
-When more than a turtle is observed at the same time, usually they are fighting, involved in courtship behaviour or mating.
+When more than one turtle is observed at the same time, they may be fighting, involved in courtship behaviour or mating.

 DATA TREATMENT AND AUTHORIZATION